beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > Next let's examine how adding a new note is done.

-Als Nächstes untersuchen wir, wie das Hinzufügen einer neuen Notiz funktioniert
+Als Nächstes untersuchen wir, wie das Hinzufügen einer neuen Notiz funktioniert.

 > The Notes page contains a form-element.